 Back pain sometimes leads to constipation and bowel difficulties that can make it challenging to go to the bathroom.
 Spine-related discomfort may also make it physically difficult to get to the bathroom when the need arises.
 If these issues are severe in nature and include an inability to control bowel or bladder functions, seek immediate medical attention.
-Whether back pain is resulting in minor inconveniences or you’re on treatment while recovering from back surgery, Santa Monica patients can take these steps to minimize bathroom issues.
+Whether back pain is resulting in minor inconveniences or you’re on treatment while recovering from spine surgery, Santa Monica patients can take these steps to minimize bathroom issues.

 Around 40 million people in the United States experience constipation.
 Oftentimes, part of the reason for this is due to medications being taken for other reasons, such as back pain management.
 For instance, opioids can be effective pain relievers.
 However, one of the common side effects of these drugs is constipation.
 While working internally, opioids slow the amount of time it takes stool to work its way through the gastrointestinal system.
 If you’re experiencing issues, ask your doctor if adjustments can be made.
 Some muscle relaxants and antidepressants prescribed for back pain relief may also cause constipation.